-9. Restriction on Discharge of Offal or Fish While Setting and Hauling Bottom Longlines
+9. Restriction on Discharge of Offal or Fish While Setting and Hauling Bottom Longlines opposite to the side on which the hauling station is located.
+3. Subclause (1) does not apply to:

 1. Offal or fish must not be discharged during setting of bottom longlines.